Mustang Coaching Staff

 Nash is a highly successful amateur runner at the national level and was named 2003 Master's Male Athlete of the Year by USA Track & Field (USATF).
 He was the 2005 USATF outdoor national champion in the 1500-meters and 800-meters in the 35 to 39-year-old division and broke the age group record in the 800-meters with a time of 1:54.91.
 Nash was the 2006 Sioux City Relays champion in the 800-meters by running a time of 1:52.85 at the age of 38.

-Nash has eight years of experience as an assistant track coach at Morningside and has also been an assistant track coach at the University of South Dakota and Sioux City West and Wilton High Schools in Iowa.
+Nash was as an assistant track coach at Morningside for eight years before he was named to the head post.
+He was also an assistant track coach at the University of South Dakota and Sioux City West and Wilton High Schools in Iowa.

 As head cross country coach at Sioux City West, Nash's boy's teams consistently won city and conference championships and qualified for the state meet at the team or individual levels.